 Do you have an up-to-date appraisal?
-The more information you can provide to your insurance company, the better they can assist you if you lose or damage a piece of jewelry.
-Keep an up-to-date appraisal in a secured area, that includes the type of jewelry, what it’s made of, the gemstones used and how they are graded.
+The more information you can provide to your insurance company, the better they can assist you if you lose or damage a piece of jewellery.
+Keep an up-to-date appraisal in a secured area, that includes the type of jewellery, what it’s made of, the gemstones used and how they are graded.
 Make sure the condition of the piece is included and check with your policy expert to keep pace with market fluctuations if you have a rare piece or large collection.

 - When traveling, keep your expensive items with you at all times or use the hotel vault to store them (not a room safe).

 - Don’t pack jewellery in your checked luggage or wear it in less secure areas like the pool or beach.